Last Updated on October 19, 2022.

 - Two males raised together may fight when they get older.

-- It is NEVER a good idea to house a male and female together except for breeding purposes and then only a short time.
+- It is NEVER a good idea to house a male and female together except for breeding purposes and even then, only for a short time.

 - Please see our article Are Hedgehogs Solitary or Social? for more information on this topic.